-For the eight-minute Extended Version of the above video, please click here.
+For the four-minute Condensed Version of the above video, please click here.

 However, the arrival of the Second World War put his education plans on hold, and in early 1941 he attempted to join the South Saskatchewan Regiment.
 With his excellent performance in Science and Mathematics, however, he was quickly convinced to join the Royal Canadian Air Force instead.